 Click any dashboard tile (see example dashboard below) to view further detail about the metrics displayed on that tile.
 Note that each tile serves as a shortcut to a list of entity types (hosts, processes, services, etc) for which monitoring data is available.
 For example, click the Databases tile to go to the Databases list; click the Apdex tile to access Apdex World map view; or click the Smartscape tile to access Smartscape view.
 To return to your home dashboard at any time, click the dashboard button in the upper-left corner of the menu bar.

-Each tile provides a real-time insight into the health of one aspect of your environment during a specific timeframe (except for Smartscape, which always reflects activity of the last 72 hours).
+Each tile provides near real-time insight into the health of one aspect of your environment during a specific timeframe (except for Smartscape, which always reflects activity of the last 72 hours).
 The selected timeframe is configurable via the timeframe selector in the upper-right corner of the menu bar.
 In the example below, the tiles reflect environment activity during the last two hours (the default timeframe).
 For full details on the timeframe selector see Can I select an analysis timeframe across all views?.

 In the bottom-right corner of some tiles (for example, the Problems and Hosts tiles) you'll see a health indicator.
 Problematic entity counts are displayed in red text.
 The Hosts tile in the example dashboard below, displays a health indicator of 1/8.
 This means that, of the 8 hosts monitored in this environment during the selected timeframe, 1 host is currently experiencing a problem.
 Also, 3 of 82 synthetic monitors have detected availability problems.
 In total, the environment has 5 open problems.